ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 # Assignment Questions for CP
 1. How does the system function during normal mode (i.e. no partition)
 - During normal mode the system works fine i.e. it is allowing insertion of data and replicating it to all the nodes.
 In Mongo you can write only on master as slaves are for read.
-Insert/update/delete on master was wroking fine and is replicating to slaves
+Insert/update/delete on master was wroking fine and is replicating to slaves.

 2. What happens to the nodes during a partition?
-- When the partion happens the disconnected node that was avaialble for read.
-As slaves are not available for writes in mongo we were having consistency in the data because no new records are getting inserted or updates are done on the disconnected node.
+- When the partion happens the disconnected node was avaialble for read.
+As slaves are not available for writes in mongo we were having consistency in the data because no new records are getting inserted or updated on the disconnected node.

 3. Can stale data be read from a node during a partition?
 - Yes, stale data can be read from the node during partition.
-The new data that is inserted into master is not getting replicated after partiton but we can read the data before partition.
+The new data that is inserted into master after partiton is not getting replicated on the disconnected node but the data before partition was readable.

 4. What happens to the system during partition recovery?
 - During partiton recovery the system was getting eventually consistent with the updated data from the master.
-The new documents added to the master are getting replicated and the node is getting eventually consistent.
+The new documents added to the master are getting replicated on the reconnected node.

 # Week 5 (11/04/2018) to (11/10/2018)